NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 Static importing.
 Invoke `addIconLiteral` of `NzIconService`.

 Dynamic importing.
 Make sure that you have put your SVG resources in dir like `assets/${namespace}`.
 For example, if you have a `panda` icon and in `zoo` namespace, you should put `panda.svg` in `assets/zoo`.

+### jsonp like loading

+Some CDN would restrict cross-domain requests.
+If you use a CDN which does that, you can enable jsonp-like loading by configuring `{ icon: { nzUseJsonpLoading: true } }` globally.

 ## FAQ